simseo520/simseo520.github.io/_pages/about.md

 Welcome to my webpage!

 I am currently a Ph.D. candidate in Economics at Indiana University, Bloomington.
 My research interest lie in *Macroeconomics, Macroeconometrics, Monetary Economics, and financial economics*.
-I am particularly interested in studying the financial intermediation of banking sector using Dynamic Stochastic General Equilibrium approach.
+My job market paper studies the financial intermediation and macroeconomic policies via DSGE approach.
+You can find my job market and working papers [here](/working-papers/).

 I am on the job market in the 2025-26 academic year.